Luukas-P/GYM_TRACKER/docs/DOCUMENTATION.md

 ## 3. Complex Operations & Optimization

-There is three complex operations:
+There are three complex operations:

 1.  **Aggregation Pipeline:** The leaderboard uses a `$group`, `$sum`, and `$sort` pipeline to process thousands of records into a top-10 list efficiently.
 2.  **$elemMatch (Nested Query):** The "Heavy Lift Finder" queries deep into the exercises array to find specific matches within a single object, preventing false positives from multi-exercise sessions.